UltraAV Review 2025: Is This Kaspersky Alternative Good?

 UltraAV cost

 UltraAV starts at $99/first yr, and then doubles upon renewal.
 There’s no monthly payment option, free trial, or less expensive option.
-The annual price isn’t outrageous by antivirus terms, but the renewal price is high, especially considering what you get.
+The annual price isn’t outrageous by antivirus standards, but the renewal price is high, especially considering what you get.

 We didn’t find UltraAV to be the most effective antivirus, and it lacked a lot of features you’ll find with other products.
 UltraAV is a basic service, and there are others we’ve found that are better while costing the same or less.